Sweet and Sour Pork

 Instructions

-• To begin, prepare the vegetables.
-Chop the green bell pepper and onion.
-Julienne the carrots, and mince the garlic.
+• To begin, prepare the fresh vegetables.
+Chop the green and red bell peppers and sweet onion.
+Slice or julienne the carrots.
+Mince the garlic.
+Grate the fresh ginger.
 Place in prep bowls and save for later.
-You'll also want to grate the fresh ginger and slice the pork roast into bite-sized pieces.

-• Meanwhile, in a medium bowl, prepare the sauce.
-Combine ketchup, jelly, vinegar, soy sauce, cornstarch, sugar and water.
+• In a medium bowl, prepare the sweet and sour sauce.
+Combine reserved pineapple juice, chicken broth, ketchup, plum jelly, granulated sugar, rice vinegar, soy sauce, and cornstarch.
 Whisk together until cornstarch has dissolved.
+Set aside until ready to use in final steps.

 Like This Recipe?Share on Facebook / Instagram - Please mention @countryatheartrecipes or tag #countryatheartrecipes